ANasian/ANasian/README.md

-- 👋 Hi, I’m @ANasian and I'm currently live in Italy Hello EveryOne!
+- 👋 Hi, I’m @nasiand and I'm currently live in Italy Hello EveryOne!

 Trying to switch my professional career towards the beautiful software development world!
 I'm doing my best for succeding but it's not easy to get noticed since I have a MS in Business Management.
 BUT I want to switch, so I'm here for studying and learning by doing.